gravitational/teleport/rfd/0028-cluster-config-resources.md

 }
 ```

-#### Data migration & docs updates

-A new step should be added to `migrateLegacyResources` (called during auth
-server initialization) that takes care of migrating the `ClusterConfig` data
-stored in the backend to the new resource structures.
-This probably implies
-that `ClusterConfig` as a structure needs to be kept around for a couple of
-subsequent Teleport versions for marshalling purposes.

-Documentation should be updated accordingly.

 ### Restricting to a subset of values of a field

 Some users should not be capable of setting a field to any of the otherwise